monome/docs/norns/play.md

 (bonus: try plugging in a grid.)

 Most norns scripts rely on these types of interactions — re-definable encoders, two-button presses in the form of hold-one-press-the-other, turning an encoder while a modifier button is held, etc.
+{: .label}

 ## levels

+DO NOT plug modular-level signals into norns (neither stock or shield) -- norns is designed for line levels only.
+{: .label .label-red }

 To begin our menu dive, let's adjust the audio levels.